Choosing a Refinancing Program

 Consolidating Your Debt

 Maybe you'd like to cash out some of the equity in your home (cash out) to put toward other debt.
 If you have the home equity for it, paying off other debt with higher interest than the rate on your mortgage (like car loans, credit cards, student loans, or home equity loans) means you can possible save several hundred dollars in your budget each month.

 Building up Equity More Quickly

-Are you hoping to fatten your home equity faster, and pay off your mortgage more quickly?
-Consider refinancing with a short-term loan, such as a 15-year mortgage loan.
-Your mortgage payments will probably be higher than they were with a long-term mortgage loan, but the pay-off is: you will pay considerably less interest and can build up equity quicker.
-On the other hand, if your current long-term mortgage loan has a small balance remaining, and was closed a number of years ago, you could be able to make the move without paying more each month.
-To help you determine your options and the numerous benefits in refinancing, please contact us at 561-395-4264.
-We are here for you.
+Are you dreaming of paying off your loan more quickly, while building up your equity faster?
+You should consider refinancing with a short-term loan, like a 15-year mortgage loan.
+Your payments will probably be higher than with a longer term mortgage, but the pay-off is: that you will pay substantially less interest and will build up equity more quickly.
+However, if you've had your current 30 year mortgage for a number of years and the remaining balance is somewhat low, you might be do this without increasing your monthly mortgage payment — you might even be able to save!
+To help you understand your options and the many benefits in refinancing, please contact us at 561-395-4264.
+We will help you reach your goals!

 Curious about refinancing your home?
 Give us a call at 561-395-4264.